bernhardAxonIvy/doc/source/designer-guide/user-interface/standard-processes/index.rst

 ******************

-With standard processes you can change the default workflow behavior by simply providing a custom implementation in your ivy project.
+With standard processes you can change the default workflow behavior by simply providing a custom implementation in your Ivy project.

 For example: Once a user has completed a task, he will be redirected to his personal task list.
 The default task list is workflow driven and maybe to